 Beckett: No, you can't wipe them off.
 They're holograms.

 - TRON: Legacy had CLU 2.0 sweep Kevin's table after finding out that Flynn had abandoned his hideout.

 - In The Wall, the first thing the hero does during his Anger Montage is dramatically sweeping all the stuff off the living room table.

-- Will Gardner does this in a state of fury in The Good Wife after he finds out Alicia, Cary Agos, and others are leaving to start their own firm, taking many of Lockhart & Gardner's clients with them.
+- Will Gardner sweep things from a desk in a state of fury in The Good Wife after he finds out Alicia, Cary Agos, and others are leaving to start their own firm, taking many of Lockhart & Gardner's clients with them.

-- An exec does this on his way out of the office after getting made redundant in Mad Men.
+- Mad Men: An exec angrily sweeps things from a desk on his way out of the office after getting made redundant.

 - Pierce in "Messianic Myths and Ancient Peoples" rage-swipes a desk at the local precinct when Jeff treats him like a small kid.